 Fig 8.
-Which of these areas would you like the Council to spend more - 2021/22 and 2022/23 comparison support education adult SO staff good transport
+Which of these areas would you like the Council to spend more - 2021/22 and 2022/23 comparison

 150. In addition to the above, respondents were also asked to comment on SCC's spending priorities.
-For many citizens, there was a recognition of the challenging budget context that the council is in and the impact of

-- Government funding cuts over the last decade on local government and local services.
-As part of this, respondents recognised that there are likely to be tough choices to make for SCC and the importance of prioritising resources. - 151.
-Respondents reinforced the messages in the charts above particularly the importance of supporting the most - vulnerable people in the city through investing in adult social care and children's care and recognition of the demand for these services.
-There was also a clear focus on the impact of the pandemic, particularly on children and the need to support them (education) to recover and thus, support them to achieve their potential. - 152.
-There is also a consistent focus on environmental issues in many of the comments, both the importance of investing in neighbourhood quality (cleaner, greener, safer issues, transport) and investments to address the climate emergency.
+For many citizens, there was a recognition of the challenging budget context that the council is in and the impact of vulnerable people in the city through investing in adult social care and children's care and recognition of the demand for these services.
+There was also a clear focus on the impact of the pandemic, particularly on children and the need to support them (education) to recover and thus, support them to achieve their potential.